saieswaramurali/ATM_machine_with_face_verification/README.md

 this is a python program allows you to create or login into an account and enable you to access some functions like depositing the cash, withdrawing the cash, viewing the balance etc.,

+don't forget to add the known and Unknown files on your environment to do the face verification

 it generates otp using twilio api servies, replace the SSID and authentication token in the code by your login creadentials obtain from your twilio account.